 Lisa Pawlak was diagnosed with atypical lung carcinoid two weeks after her younger son, Jonah, started kindergarten.
 “I had lost my own mother, also a non-smoker, to lung cancer right before getting pregnant with Jonah.
 As a result, when I was first diagnosed, I feared the worst.
 I feared that I might not be around to send my boys back to school in the future.”
 Surgery followed with the removal of half of her left lung.
 Fortunately, there had been no metastasis.
 It’s now two years later and, in her beautifully written and moving story, Lisa (pictured with older son, Joshua) reflects upon being a carcinoid survivor.
 “So I take a deep breath, because I can – and I simply hope.
 Because for me, what does matter is hope. . . .
 I take an even deeper breath.
 Hope matters, and so I hope for the thing that matters to me most.
 I hope that next year I will still be here as my boys once again go back to school.
 I hope to send them off with new, though generic-brand, shoes on their growing feet, and with unsharpened pencils tucked away in their not-so-perfect, crumpled-up-paper-filled, slightly-gooey-crumb-bottom-lined, backpacks.”

 Tracy Krulik was formerly a fundraiser and musician, now she describes herself as “the CEO of my health.”
 She spends her time “fighting cancer, writing, teaching, practicing Pilates, putting ridiculous amounts of miles on my road bike, growing vegetables and cooking fresh, plant-based meals.”
 A pancreatic NET survivor, Tracy was diagnosed in 2007.
-Read more about her journey in her blog, I Have Cancer.
+Read more about her journey in her book, I Have Cancer.
 And I’ve Never Felt Better.
-Be sure to visit the “About” section and read the articles that have been written by and about Tracy.

 Lindsey Miller’s blog, i am a liver, chronicles her journey as pancreatic neuroendocrine tumor (pNET) “liver.”
 She is 26 and is pursuing a master’s degree in urban planning.
 Lindsey was diagnosed in October 2010, just after her 25th birthday.
 “With cancer,” writes Lindsey, “there are generally three categories of living patients: those in treatment, those in remission, and those who have been cancer-free for many years (survivors).
 I don’t fit fully into any of these categories so I made up a new one: I am a liver.”
 A very gutsy young lady, Lindsey took an amazing leap recently.
 Check out her YouTube video!